manohar-sai123/web-project/README.md

-﻿# web-project
+﻿# NoteTaking_APP

-NoteTaking

-NoteTaking Application is used for taking the Notes
+ A NoteTaking APP is a software application designed for creating, organizing, and storing digital notes.

  E-R Diagram